realityforge/redfish/README.md

 * Enable restart of app server under conditions such as;
     * update of realm_types
     * update of libraries
-    * update of jvm options
-    * change the jms host (or maybe just the default jms host?)

-* Use "_get-restart-required" asadmin command to determine whether change is required.
-Possibly after each section?

 * Enable reload of applications under conditions such as;
   - underlying resources updated that are used by application.
 Do this by extra listeners that use additional rules.